Rsge/learning-linux/README.md

 ### Petition

 It is difficult to gain visibility on the internet without a financial investment.
 In many cases, commercial content overshadows free content, regardless of quality.
 And many platforms don't tolerate unpaid advertising.
-I encourage you all to tell about this book to people you know and don't know.
-I hope that the word of mouth message will reach as many potential readers as possible.
+I encourage you all to tell people you know (and don't know) about this book.
+I hope that through this word of mouth it will reach as many potential readers as possible.

 ### License